 Chris De Pree studies star formation in the Milky Way and other galaxies (using the EVLA radio telescope), and exoplanetary transits (using the SARA-North and SARA-South optical telescopes).
 De Pree and has several active projects that are structured to involve student work.
 Interested students should have taken Astronomy 120 and 121, as well as Physics 110-111.
 Familiarity with computers is helpful, but not essential, as you will be able to learn the software needed to analyze the data.
-Observations are made with the Expanded Very Large Array (EVLA) in Socorro, NM and the Southeastern Association for Research in Astronomy (SARA) telescopes located at Kitt Peak National Observatory (KPNO) and Cerro Tololo Interamerican Observatory (CTIO) in Chile and Roque de los Muchachos Observatory (RM) in the Canary Islands.
+Observations are made with the Expanded Very Large Array (EVLA) in Socorro, New Mexico and the Southeastern Association for Research in Astronomy (SARA) telescopes located at Kitt Peak National Observatory (KPNO) in Arizona, Cerro Tololo Interamerican Observatory (CTIO) in Chile and Roque de los Muchachos Observatory (RM) in the Canary Islands.

 Projects typically take an academic year to complete, so if you are interested, please make contact early in the fall semester.
 Some current projects: (1) observation of known exoplanetary transits to detect the presence of multiple planet systems, (2) detection of exoplanetary transits in systems identified by their radial velocity curves (Transit Ephemeris Refinement Monitoring Survey), (3) observations of ultracompact HII regions with the EVLA in Socorro, NM.
 Student projects can involve data acquisition (observing), data reduction (making images from raw data), data analysis, or more generally, all three.
 For more details, see Chris De Pree's personal webpage.